Skip to Content

 She says: While we were making an effort at providing lots of enrichment and cultural experience, this was a vacation, after all.
 Dreams Las Mareas, an all-inclusive resort on the north Pacific coast, offered low-key luxury with plenty of surrounding natural beauty, a family friendly vibe and thoughtful comforts to spoil the grown-ups.

-families love te sprawling, winding pool at dreams las mareas resort in costa rica.
+Families love te sprawling, winding pool at dreams las mareas resort in costa rica.

 The food was outstanding and 75% of the staff was local, which helped to give it a more local vibe.
 Our room was stunning, with a swim-out pool and a large balcony.